Ho Chi Minh City To Phnom Penh: Best Ways To Travel

 FAQ’s About Traveling Ho Chi Minh City To Phnom Penh

 How far in advance do I need to book tickets?
-It is recommended you book tickets in advance to ensure you can travel with a reputable, clean, and safe company.
+I recommend you book tickets in advance to ensure you can travel with a reputable, clean, and safe company.
 You should try for at least a week in advance to be safe.
-Though if you are not worried about this then you can probably just book the day before.
+Using 12.Go Asia is perfect for this as you can book when you haven’t even arrived in the country yet!

 Where To Stay In Phnom Penh

-Phnom Penh is a huge bustling city so you may be overwhelmed figuring out where exactly you should stay.
+Phnom Penh is a huge city so you may be overwhelmed figuring out where exactly you should stay.
 Certainly, there is something for everyone here from affordable guesthouses to sociable hostels, or luxe hotels.

+However, what I have personally had issues with in the past is figuring out where exactly in this city I should be booking my accommodation.
 Sure, it’s easy even to look at a map and figure out what is the city and what is not.
 Though your girl ended up staying in the red-light district during my second trip here.

 Nevertheless, simply make sure to check out reviews and other travelers’ opinions thoroughly.
 This city is full of budget deals for travelers, some even too good to be true.